Skip to content

 take responsibility for Your Faith

-This is a critical crossroads for all young adults.
+The transition to adulthood is a critical crossroads for all young adults.
 It’s the time when you must choose whether to take responsibility for your faith or abandon it altogether.
-You will either look at church and Christianity and say “there’s nothing there, and none of this means anything”, or “it’s deeply true, and that changes everything”.
+You will either look at church and Christianity and say there’s nothing there, and none of this means anything, or it’s deeply true, and that changes everything.

-So many will choose the “nothing there” approach, where you are no longer accountable to a higher power, where your life is lived entirely in service to self.
-Those who do will look at this path and see freedom from what they otherwise considered oppression to self-autonomy.
+So many will choose the “nothing there” approach, where you are no longer accountable to a higher power and your life is lived entirely in service to self.
+Those who do view this path as the way to freedom from what they otherwise consider oppression to self-autonomy.

 But odds are if you’re on this site—whether because you came here directly or ended up here through a search—you’re not ready to walk away from the notion that “it’s deeply true.”